 Managing Apache Kafka® topics

-A Managed Service for Apache Kafka® cluster provides two ways for you to manage topics and partitions (which can be used separately or combined):
+A Managed Service for Apache Kafka® cluster allows you to manage topics and partitions in two ways, either separately or together:

 -

-Using native Yandex Cloud interfaces, such as the CLI, API, or management console.
-Choose this method if you want to manage topics using Managed Service for Apache Kafka® features.
+Using the native Yandex Cloud interfaces, such as the CLI, API, or management console.
+Choose this option if you want to manage topics using Managed Service for Apache Kafka® features.

-You can perform the following actions on Managed Service for Apache Kafka® topics:
+You can do the following with Managed Service for Apache Kafka® topics:

 -

 Using the Apache Kafka® Admin API.
-Select this method if you prefer to use your existing solution to manage topics and partitions.
+Select this option to use your own solutions to manage topics and partitions.

 Managing topics via Yandex Cloud interfaces